little-world/rust-course/src/06-lifetime-patterns.md

 **Problem**: The compiler needs to know that references are valid, but annotating every single reference with a lifetime would be extremely verbose.
 It's not always obvious when lifetimes are required versus when they are inferred, and how to specify the relationship between multiple references.

 **Solution**: Rust uses **lifetime elision rules** to automatically infer lifetimes in common, unambiguous cases.
 For more complex scenarios, you use explicit lifetime annotations like `'a` to tell the compiler how the lifetimes of different references relate to each other.
-The compiler's error messages will guide you when annotations are needed.

 **Why it matters**: Lifetimes are a zero-cost, compile-time feature that prevents an entire class of memory safety bugs, like use-after-free errors.
 The elision rules make this powerful feature ergonomic, covering over 90% of use cases so you only need to write explicit lifetimes when the relationships are ambiguous.
-This makes code both safe and readable.

 **Use Cases**:
 -   Functions that take multiple references (e.g., finding the longest of two strings).